 and Krishna in one of the incarnations were Nara and Narayana.

-, generally worshipped along with Lord Krishna, is his elder brother and the 7th avatara of Lord Vishnu.
+: Balarama, generally worshipped along with Lord Krishna, is his elder brother and the 7th avatar of Lord Vishnu.
 Vishnu took two of his hair, one black and one white.
 The black hair was born as Krishna from the womb of Devaki.
 Balarama was born of the white hair and his foetus was miraculously transferred from the womb of Devaki to that of Rohini, the second wife of Vasudeva.
-He is also known as Sankarshana for the interchange of wombs.

 , he is a son of Kashyapa

 .
 In the Puranas, he is mentioned as a son of Lord Brahma, born from his throat.
-His wife's name is Sranjaya.
-The credit of invention of the vena
+The credit of invention of the Vena

 is attributed to Narada.

 : Manmatha, identified with Pradyumna, is a minor incarnation of Lord Vishnu.
 Regarded as Kama Deva